artefactual/archivematica-docs/admin-manual/installation/installation.rst

 Optionally you can remove the lines referencing packages.archivematica.org/|previous_version|.x from /etc/apt/sources.list.

-4. Update Archivematica Storage Services
+4. Update the Storage Service.

 .. code:: bash

    sudo apt-get update
    sudo apt-get install archivematica-storage-service

-5. Update Application Container

-Archivematica Storage Service 0.10.0 uses Gunicorn as WSGI server.
+5. Update the Application Container.
+As of Storage Service version 0.10.0, the Storage Service uses Gunicorn as WSGI server.
 This means that the old uwsgi server needs to be stopped and disabled after performing the upgrade.

 .. code:: bash

    sudo service uwsgi stop
    sudo update-rc.d uwsgi disable

-6. Update Archivematica
+6. Update Archivematica.
 During the update process you may be asked about updating configuration files.
 Choose to accept the maintainers versions.
-You will also be asked about updating the database, say 'ok' to each of those steps.
+You will also be asked about updating the database - say 'ok' to each of those steps.
 If you have set a password for the root mysql database user, enter it when prompted.
 It is better to update the dashboard before updating the mcp components.

 .. code:: bash

    sudo apt-get upgrade

-7. Disable Unused Services
+7. Disable unused services.
 Archivematica |release| uses Nginx as HTTP server, and Gunicorn as WSGI server.
-This means that some services used in Archivematica |previous_release| should be stopped and disabled before performing the upgrade.
+This means that some services used in Archivematica
+   |previous_release| should be stopped and disabled before performing the upgrade.

 .. code:: bash

     sudo service apache2 stop
     sudo update-rc.d apache2 disable

-8. Restart Services
+8. Restart services.

 .. code:: bash